HosseinProgram/Scrape-History/README.md

 }

-Symbols is list of desierd symbols ; startdate is fisrt desiered date;
+Symbols is list of desierd symbols ;

+startdate is fisrt desiered date;

 enddate is last desiered date;

 from is start time of day;

 to is end time of day;

 steptime is steps of scraping board

-Project.py is source of that and Execuatable/project.exe is executable version program return xlsx file per each symbols likes this:
+Project.py is source of that and Execuatable/project.exe is executable version

+program returns xlsx file per each symbols like this:

 ![Capture](https://user-images.githubusercontent.com/104124540/221358136-19fb2865-d035-430e-938f-b66f8ae15ac6.JPG)